Removal of Aircraft on Highway Following an Emergency Landing As Per Section 187 of the Highway Traffic Act | Stephen Parker Legal Services

 Penalty

-As per section 187(4) of the Highway Traffic Act, as shown above, the fine for a violation is very significant at ten thousand ($10,000) dollars.
-This fine would also be subject to the statutory victim surcharge as well as court cost.
+Upon a finding of guilt for violating section 187(4) of the Highway Traffic Act a pilot may be fined up to ten thousand ($10,000) dollars which would also be subjected to the statutory victim surcharge as well as court cost.

 Summary Comment

-Although the situation is rare, after an aircraft makes an emergency landing onto a highway, the pilot that performed the landing is required to arrange for the removal of the aircraft as soon as reasonably possible.
-If the removal will be done by using the highway for a take-off of the aircraft, then various special conditions must be met.
+Although it happens very infrequently, when an aircraft makes an emergency landing upon a highway, the pilot who did the landing is required to arrange for removal of the aircraft as soon as reasonably possible.
+If the subsequent method of removing the aircraft involves use of the highway for a take-off, then various legal mandates apply.

 Stephen Parker Legal Services is an affordable Fight Traffic Tickets Paralegal in: